 Period(s) of Occupation: Historic and Prehistoric California

-• California Cultural Resource Management firms are looking for new employees. • Foothill students are getting jobs. • Why not you? • One quarter of coursework in the field. • No program fees. • Why spend thousands on a field school when it is all available here at home during the school year. • Equitable and Economical
+• California Cultural Resource Management firms are looking for new employees. • Foothill students are getting jobs. • Why not you? • All coursework in the field and lab. • No program fees. • Why spend thousands on a field school when it is all available here at home during the school year. • Equitable and Economical

 Project Size: 1-24 participants

 Students drive to the site location.
 Field days are from 8-4 on Fridays.
 Bring a lunch or purchase at local market.

 1. ANTH 51 – Intro to Survey (Fridays 8-2; 2 units - 6 field hrs/week) 2.
 ANTH 16L – Archaeology Lab (Fridays 2-5; 1 unit - 3 lab hrs/week) 3.
 ANTH 57 - Applied Archaeology Field Methods (TBD; 1 unit) Supplemental Classroom based courses (not required) 1.
 ANTH 8 – Intro to Archaeology (face to face)

 Foothill College, Dept of Anthropology, 12345 El Monte Road

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.